Parts of Yellowstone National Park may stay closed for 'substantial length of time' after severe flooding - KTVZ

 No known injuries or deaths occurred in the park because of the flooding, Sholly said, and officials do not believe the animals in the park have been significantly affected.

-The park’s southern loop “appears to be less impacted than the northern roads” and teams will try to determine when that loop can be reopened.
-But officials expect even that loop to stay closed at least through Sunday, the park’s release states.
+The park’s southern loop “appears to be less impacted than the northern roads” and teams will try to determine when the loop can be reopened.
+But officials expect it to stay closed at least through Sunday, the park’s release states.

 The-CNN-Wire